Sudeten German uprising

-Sudeten German uprising (sudetoněmecké povstání) in September 1938 was a spontaneous rebellion of Sudeten Germans against Czechoslovak authorities in Sudetenland, but at the same time, an organized action orchestrated by Sudeten German Party (SdP) chaired by Konrad Henlein.
+Sudeten German uprising (sudetoněmecké povstání) in September 1938 was a rebellion of Sudeten Germans against Czechoslovak authorities in Sudetenland, supported by an organized action orchestrated by Sudeten German Party (SdP) chaired by Konrad Henlein.
 Therefore, the uprising is also referred to as the Henlein's coup (or coup attempt; henleinovský puč).

+First phase

 On 10 September 1938, all district organizations of the SdP received an order from Nuremberg to start protests and provocations.
 On 11 September, Henlein's supporters clashed with policemen and gendarmes in Cheb, Liberec, Teplice, and other places.
-On the evening of 12 September, Sudeten Germans listened en masse to the Hitler's radio speech accusing Czechoslovakia of torturing and oppressing the German minority.
+On the evening of 12 September, Sudeten Germans listened en masse to Hitler's radio speech accusing Czechoslovakia of torturing and oppressing the German minority.
 This speech sparked a wave of violence against Czechs, Jews and Sudeten German anti-fascists in the borderlands.
 On the morning of 13 September, the pre-planned armed uprising began with incidents such as the clash at Habersbirk and the first casualties being reported, amounting to 37 dead as of 15 September.
 By 14 September, the uprising was partially suppressed due to declaration of martial law, deployment of the military and reinforcement of the State Defence Guard.
 Nevertheless, unrest in the border regions continued.

+Second phase

 Following the failed coup, the second phase of uprising began on 17 September with activities of Sudetendeutsches Freikorps, a paramilitary organization of Sudeten Germans formed in Germany.
 Its task was to continue fighting and conducting terrorist acts.
 According to the 1944 declaration of Czechoslovak government-in-exile, Czechoslovakia was in a state of war with the Third Reich from 17 September 1938.
 After numerous shootouts on 20 and 21 September, the rebellion broke again on 22 September when riots flared in other areas of Moravia and Silesia.
 In some cases, regular German units of Abwehr, SA and SS participated in combat, terrorist and sabotage actions.

 Czechoslovak authorities responded by securing the border with Germany.
-Mobile army units reinforced by light tanks and armoured cars restored order in regions such as Cheb, Frýdlant, Šluknov, or Varnsdorf, resulting in a decline of insurgency activities.
+Mobile army units reinforced by LT-35 light tanks and armoured cars restored order in regions such as Cheb, Frýdlant, Šluknov, or Varnsdorf, resulting in a decline of insurgency activities.
 Realising what the Freikorps had done, many Sudeten Germans escaped across the border into Germany.
 Following the stepping up of Hitler's demands, mobilization of the Czechoslovak army was carried out on 23 September.
 Several counter-insurgency actions had to be revoked because the military units assumed defensive positions further inland.